Learn the ropes with continuing education

 This insurance company training program is designed to provide a practical look at ethical decision-making.
 Instead of relying on “gut feel,” the process contained in this program takes the decision-maker through several filters which ensure that all parties affected by the decision will be considered.

-This course is to help agents and adjusters control claims costs through subrogation investigation and reporting and to teach them the value of mitigation first responders in achieving this objective.
+This course is to help agents and adjusters control claims costs through subrogation investigation and reporting, and to teach them the value of mitigation in achieving this objective.

 This course focuses on the history, laws and statistics relating to the fraudulent insurance crimes that take place every day in America.